blaz-kranjc/amethyst/book/src/intro.md

 1. Modularity.

    Modularity is at the core of the [Unix philosophy][up], which proved itself to be an excellent way of developing software over the years.
-   You will always be free to use the built-in modules, or to write your own and integrate them easily into the engine.
+   You will always be free to use the built-in modules or to write your own and integrate them easily into the engine.
    Since modules are small and well integrated, it is easier to reason about what they do and how they relate to other modules.

 2. Parallelism.